 The features implementations are similar with native and Unity apps, so review all of the apps below, even if they are using a different development platform.

-VRHoops uses Matchmaking (Quickmatch) and Peer-to-Peer Networking to create a cross-platform ball shooting game.
-Quickmatch is used to find other players for a match and P2P is used to synchronize player state such as movement of the balls.
+VRHoops uses simple Matchmaking and Peer-to-Peer Networking to create a cross-platform ball shooting game.
+Simple matchmaking is used to find other players for a match and P2P is used to synchronize player state such as movement of the balls.
 Also, VRHoops also includes Leaderboards to track player scores and Achievements to track how many times a player has won.

 Please see the readme file included with VRHoops for information on how to configure Matchmaking, Achievements, and Leaderboards in the sample app.